One of Ukraine’s earliest IT companies

 2022+

-Continuity of critical government and defense systems
+Continuity of critical systems

 Brand protection